Poole College of Management: History

+Steve and Judy Zelnak made a $4 million donation to the College in 2014.
+Part of that donation was the endowment of the dean's chair.
+Dean Ira Weiss, the college’s dean since 2004, was the first recipient of the endowed Chair.

+In 2016, Ira Weiss announced she would step down as dean and planned to join the college's faculty.

+Frank Buckless was named the college's fifth dean in May 2019, replacing Annette L. Ranft, who served as the college’s dean since 2016.

 Academic programs

 The college delivers undergraduate and graduate programs, as well as non-degree business training through NC State Executive Education.
 The college offers undergraduate degrees in accounting, business administration, and economics.
 The Jenkins Graduate Programs offer a Master of Business Administration (MBA), Master of Accounting (MAC), Master of Management (MM), and Master's and Doctoral Degrees in Economics.
 The Jenkins MBA program is offered full-time, part-time evening and online.